AcklenAvenue/competencies/dev/open-source-contribution.md

 Byron Sommardahl - [Schedule](https://calendly.com/sommardahl/30min)

 ## Requirements:
-- Evidence of one non-trivial contribution to a popular open-source software project (ex: code or documentation).
+- Evidence of one non-trivial contribution to a popular open-source software project (ex: code or documentation) that has been merged by the core team.
 - Acceptable evidence: Pull/Merge Request link
 - Only one open-source contribution per month will be accepted